 Iceland is probably the most successful country in the world in terms of utilizing green energy: thanks to its position between two tectonic plates, the American and the Eurasian, the availability of geothermal energy is abundant.
 At a depth of less than 1km, cold waters both from the sea and the ground mix with the magmatic chambers of the numerous active volcanoes where they are quickly heated and pushed towards the surface.

+This type of renewable energy is incredibly important in this country.
+Geothermal energy produces over a quarter of Iceland’s total electricity.
 Thanks to this fascinating gift of Nature, in Iceland fossil fuel amounts only to 15% of the total fuel consumption and is almost exclusively used for transport: 85% of houses in Iceland are heated by geothermal energy and renewable energy sources provide 100% of the electricity needs of the country.

 One could say that they are just lucky to be positioned where they are, but Iceland is actively trying to get completely free from the slavery of fossil fuels and in 2013 also became a producer of wind energy.
 On top of this, they are finding innovative solutions to bridge science and nature, to integrate the production of green energy into different businesses.